LLNL/llnl.github.io/about/faq.md

 When in doubt, contact a Derivative Classifier (DC) and/or IM for further guidance.

-In addition, your repo must include README, Notice, and License files.
+### My project is approved for release.
+Now what?

+Make sure your repo contains:

+* An appropriate open source license and `LLNL-CODE-xxxxxx` release number.
 See the [LLNL Software Licensing](licenses) page for details and examples.

-### Which license should my repo have?

-See the [LLNL Software Licensing](licenses) page for details and examples.
+* A [README](https://guides.github.com/features/wikis/) file that summarizes what the software does and how others can use it.

+* A [Notice](https://github.com/LLNL/llnl.github.io/blob/master/NOTICE) file that includes LLNL auspice and disclaimer statements.

+After your project has been initially released on GitHub and you are ready to provide a new version, a good practice is to tag the version and include [release notes](https://github.com/LLNL/.github/blob/master/release-template.md).

 ### How do I include my repo in the LLNL organization and/or this website’s catalog?